Bootstrap and the Normal Approximation

 print(f"Mean: ${airbnb_prices.mean():.0f}, Median: ${np.median(airbnb_prices):.0f}, Max: ${airbnb_prices.max():,.0f}")

-print(f"Skewness is extreme — the mean is far above the median.")
+print(f"The distribution is right-skewed: the mean sits well above the median.")

 Let’s bootstrap the mean of Airbnb prices at two sample sizes to see how tail weight affects convergence.